-By 1963, when Dr. O'Leary became head of the Department of Neurology, the program and the faculty had expanded to include the neurology service at the old St. Louis City Hospital; altogether five trainees were accepted each year.
+By 1963, when Dr. O'Leary became head of the Department of Neurology, the program and the faculty had expanded to include the neurology service at the old St. Louis City Hospital; with five trainees accepted each year.
 The special program in child neurology based at St. Louis Children's Hospital began in 1967 as a division of the Department of Pediatrics under the direction of Drs.
 Philip Dodge and Arthur Prensky.

 Dr. William Landau took over as Head of Neurology in 1970, and over the next two decades, the adult and pediatric clinical programs continued to grow and evolve.